takahe-linux/build/README.md

 Things that have regressed:

-- I no longer have a test script (run\_test.sh) for starting a QEMU VM with the current image. (v0.1.6)
 - Requires *even more* RAM, due to the chroot location, which is not currently configurable.
 Requires build profiling. (v0.1.7)
 - The config files contain information that the build system should provide,